 I’ve struggled all my life with depression.
 In more recent years, I’ve come to understand anxiety and fear are also large parts of the feeling I recognize as depression.
 Over the years I’ve tried to manage depression in many ways.
 Some worked, at least temporarily, and some didn’t.

-One day, for no reason in particular except that I felt exhausted, despairing and bored with both, I said to Depression, “You win.
+One day, for no reason in particular except I felt exhausted, despairing, and bored with both, I said to Depression, “You win.
 I give up.
 Why not come out of the shadows and show yourself?”

 Fat and happy, secure in its power, it did just that.

 The first thing that I realized was Depression is an experience, not an integral piece of me.
 It’s something draped around me.
 It can be separated from me.